taustation-fan/taustation-fan.github.io/career.md

 Advantages:

 * Highly-paid career tasks in four career tasks
+* No *Stamina* tasks, which makes ruins scavenging easier

+Disdvantages:

 * Many of the medium- to highest-paying career tasks are illegal or dangerous